AlmirFonseca/Curso-IoT---FGV-EMAp-Marinha/Roteiro 2 - Servo Motores/Roteiro.md

   int angle = map(potValue, 0, 1023, 0, 180); // Mapeia o valor do potenciômetro (0 a 1023) para a amplitude do servo (0 a 180 graus)

-  myServo.write(angle); // Define a posição do servo motor
+  myServo.write(180 - angle); // Define a posição do servo motor

   Serial.print("Potentiometer Value: ");
   Serial.print(potValue);